 Have you ever suffered a broken heart?

 Everyone can understand the intense pain, heartache, and distress that comes with dealing with a broken heart, especially when it’s due to a loss of a family member or dear friend.
-Take, for instance, the recent passing of actress and icon Debbie Reynolds just one day after her daughter’s unexpected death.
-Ms. Reynolds’ death exemplified how closely intertwined our emotional and physical states are, and left many people wondering, can a person actually die of a broken heart?
+Sadly, as the coronavirus pandemic continues to rob us of our health, our financial security, and our loved ones, more people are dealing with extreme stress situations than ever before.
+We know how closely intertwined our emotional and physical states are, but can a person actually die of a broken heart?

 Stress-induced cardiomyopathy (SICM), also known as takotsubo cardiomyopathy and/or “Broken Heart Syndrome,” is a real cardiac condition triggered by extreme stress or anxiety from a traumatic event.
 Along with the loss of a loved one, other emotional or physical stressors like natural disasters, car accidents, sudden financial loss or gain (think lottery!), domestic violence, or even a sudden shock, could all provoke an attack.

-Treatment typically includes medications that are used to treat heart attack victims, like beta blockers, which relieves the excessive strain on the heart.
+Treatment for Broken Heart Syndrome/SICM typically includes medications that are used to treat heart attack victims, like beta-blockers, which relieve the excessive strain on the heart.
 However as research continues on SICM it questions whether this form of treatment is actually effective, as this study published in the New England Journal of Medicine concluded: “Although it has been proposed that beta-blockers might prevent takotsubo cardiomyopathy events, the condition developed in 32.5% of the patients in our study while they were taking these agents.
 Of 57 patients with recurrent takotsubo cardiomyopathy, 29 were taking beta-blockers at the time of the second event.
 These data suggest that beta-blockers are not effective in preventing takotsubo cardiomyopathy.”

 Another study, published in the American Journal of Cardiology, led by Dr. Harmony Reynolds of NYU Langone Medical Center, looked at the parasympathetic nervous system (responsible for helping the body calm down) as a major player in SICM and proposed that treatments such as meditation, yoga, and breathing exercises, may be beneficial in preventing attacks by strengthening the mind-body relationship.